 A powerline device such as the TP-Link TL-PA411 Kit is a set of two devices that go into your power points, you plug in the first one beside your modem/router and connect an ethernet cable to it, then pop the other one in another room connecting the ethernet cable to the PC.
 The devices will send your internet signal through the powerlines of your house.

-Powerline WiFi extenders, like this Asus Powerline AV2 Extender, plug into a power point to connect to your existing wireless network and then re-broadcast the signal extending your range.
+Powerline WiFi extenders, plug into a power point to connect to your existing wireless network and then re-broadcast the signal extending your range.

 Completing the home office setup might require a printer, and having a reliable one in your home office means you can print, scan, and copy pages with ease.